thunderbird2009/book_rmn/ch3_auction_and_cost_tracking.md

 ### 3.2 Landing_Page_Quality Computation

-Landing_Page_Quality measures the user experience of the destination page. **This is a policy-driven metric**, not an ML prediction¡ªthe platform aggregates observable metrics from monitoring systems and user behavior logs to enforce landing page quality standards.
+Landing_Page_Quality measures the user experience of the destination page. **This is a policy-driven metric**, not an ML predictionï¿½ï¿½the platform aggregates observable metrics from monitoring systems and user behavior logs to enforce landing page quality standards.

 The computation combines three categories of metrics: